tribune/countchocula/README.md

            `\\_//`

 Meet Count Chocula.
-He's an infuse plugin who provides a dynamically updated character count for text fields throughout P2P.
+He's an infuse plugin who provides a dynamically updated character count for text fields.
 He runs on text fields/textareas with a certain data-role.

+## Usage

 To summon the Count:

 Add the following data-roles to your fields.

     <div class="field" data-role="countchocula">
       <label for="blah" data-role="countchocula_display">Blah</label>
       <input type="text" name="blah" data-role="countchocula_count" />